 A much better alternative is to create a conference that 1) addresses the issues that participants really want to learn about and 2) uncovers the interesting topics, knowledge, and experience that individual attendees possess that are of value to a significant number of their peers.
 That’s what well-designed participant-driven and participation-rich events do.
 Curiosity needed and evoked: lots!

+What can we learn from cognitive science about conference design?
 If we are wired to be curious, let’s stop running conferences that attempt to control our learning.
 Instead, let’s create conferences that feed our curiosity.
-Our events will be all the better for it.
+Our events will be all the better for it!

 “Satisfaction of one’s curiosity is one of the greatest sources of happiness in life.” —Linus Pauling